Role of DHA in Baby’s Brain Development and Cognitive Health

 The first two years of the childhood of your baby are very important and this is the period when the brain of your baby develops at the fastest pace.
-This article and video explains the DHA for cognitive health of the baby.
+This article the DHA for cognitive health of the baby.

 Most of the cognitive health of your baby builds during this the most.
 Why mothers are strongly suggested to breastfeed the babies because the mother’s milk contains the DHA nutrients besides other vitalities which support the growth of the baby.

-The DHA requirements of the baby should be taken care of the parents as the top most priority in the first two years.
-Although, human bodies needs DHA through the life time but the childhood is the crucial point of time when DHA nutrients need to be ensured to your baby’ in-take.
+The DHA requirements of the baby should be taken care of the parents as the topmost priority in the first two years.
+Although, human bodies need DHA through lifetime childhood is the crucial point of time when DHA nutrients need to be ensured to your baby’ in-take.

-Almost all the leading formula milk producing companies have made the DHA nutrients available in their formula milks.
-The parents should choose a formula milk for their baby’s early childhood which contains all the goodness of DHA.
-Be reminded that the breastfeed is always the first recommended diet your baby atleast for the first six months.
+Almost all the leading formula milk-producing companies have made the DHA nutrients available in their formula milk.
+The parents should choose formula milk for their baby’s early childhood which contains all the goodness of DHA.
+Be reminded that the breastfeed is always the first recommended diet your baby at least for the first six months.

 Docosahexaenoic acid (DHA) is a prominent fatty acid present in the human brain which performs the function like neurotransmitter to support the human cognitive skills and health.

 As per a scientific study as published in scientific journal, Nutrients, ‘Improving the dietary habits of mothers-to-be, pregnant and lactating women, and infants and children, with a particular focus on consuming high-quality sources of DHA, may be feasible strategies to enhance tissue levels and reap the corresponding developmental and cognitive benefits.’

 The study further says that dietary supplementation of DHA during the first year of life likely leads to enhanced cognitive performance.